 The recall, number KE5, began January 24, 2017.
 Honda will notify owners, and dealers will replace the air bag module free of charge.
 Gold Wing owners can also contact Honda Motorcycle Customer Support at 1-866-784-1870 for more information.

 No matter what you ride, at Hupy and Abraham, S.C., we support having fun while staying safe.
-Visit www.hupy.com to stay up to date on the latest motorcycle news and events, and don’t forget to order your FREE “Watch For Motorcycles” sticker by clicking here.
+Order your FREE “Watch For Motorcycles” sticker by clicking here.